The VISTAS North Hollywood program was established in 1988. It leases space in a commercial building

 which helps to shape client's behavior.
 Naturally some consumers do not desire a work outcome and may continue at our program for long term

-number of pre-vocational/volunteer sites in the community such as Pet Orphans, Operation Gratitude (packaging for the military), and Hollywood Cares (packaging for the military).
+number of pre-vocational/volunteer sites in the community such as Burbank Animal Shelter and Operation Gratitude (packaging for the military).
 These opportunities help build self-esteem and teach work skills.
 Outings to the public library, movies, bowling,

 grocery and drug stores assist clients to learn appropriate behavior in the community as well as independent skills.
 Additionally,